 Step 1 – In year 2 of medical school, students will write Step 1, which is a science-heavy, computer-based multiple-choice test taken over a full day—essentially what you have learned in the first half of your university degree.

-Step 2 – In year 4, students will write Step 2, which consists of two parts: Clinical Knowledge and Clinical Skills.
-These tests are more focused on what you have learned in the second half of your medical degree.
+Step 2 – In year 4, students will write Step 2, Clinical Knowledge.
+This test is more focused on what you have learned in the second half of your medical degree.

 Clinical Knowledge (CK)